DoraemonYu/MicroDBHelper-ExpansionPack/TransactionWrap.md

 Therefore, this library offer a solution with assembly-level to solve it.
 Let us look this:
 ![snapshot](images/TransactionWrap/REFERENCE_AFTER.png)
-Now, we use an wrap from this expansion pack to instead of *MicroDBTransaction* from "MicroDBHelper.dll".
+Now, we use an wrap from this expansion pack to instead of *MicroDBTransaction* from *"MicroDBHelper.dll"*.
 It just an wrap, no more logics in it and just make the assemblys to be Decoupling.

 *Business Layer* and up layers use *TransactionWrap* type ; Public interfaces of *DataAccess Layer* also use *TransactionWrap* type, and use *MicroDBTransaction* inner and finally invoke with *MicroDBHelper*, library will automatically identify *TransactionWrap* as *MicroDBTransaction* .